Political Science Co-op

 - have a 5.0 GPA (B average) overall and a 5.0 GPA (B average) in all political science courses

 - are willing to accept work term placements elsewhere in Canada

 All political science graduate students are eligible to take part in co-op but need to complete the application form and submit by the Sept 20 or Jan 20th deadline.
 Contact our office for details.

 Graduating with co-op designation

 If you successfully complete all your required co-op work terms, you'll earn a co-op designation on your degree.
 Undergraduate students must complete three four-month work terms to graduate with co-op designation.
 Graduate students must complete two to three work terms.

 Not sure if co-op’s right for you?
 As an undergraduate student studying political science in the Faculty of Social Sciences, you can participate in the Political Science Work Experience Program.

-You can apply to this flexible program at any time during your degree (although the program is best suited to fourth- or fifth-year undergraduate students) and complete two paid work terms with employers in your field, instead of three or four.
+You can apply to this flexible program at any time during your degree (although the program is best suited to fourth- or fifth-year undergraduate students) and complete one or two paid work terms with employers in your field instead of three or four.
 You’ll receive all the same benefits and support as a co-op student.

 Once accepted into the Work Experience Program, you can transfer to the co-op program later, as long as you meet the co-op requirements.
 You’ll then have the opportunity to complete extra work terms and graduate with a co-op designation on your degree.